 The LOTT Clean Water Alliance has undertaken a greenhouse gas emissions inventory, using industry standard methods, to assess emissions from its operations.
-In keeping with inventories and planning by the Thurston Regional Planning Council and Thurston Climate Mitigation Collaborative, the baseline year for emissions is 2015.
+The baseline year for emissions is 2015, in keeping with inventories and planning by the Thurston Regional Planning Council.
 LOTT accounted for various sources, including fuel use and emissions that occur during wastewater processing.
-Data from 2015 and 2019 through 2023 are presented.
-There are many similarities in emissions data over these six years, both in total emissions and in the relative contributions from each emission's source.
+Data from 2015 and 2019 through 2022 are presented.
+There are many similarities in emissions data over these five years, both in total emissions and in the relative contributions from each emission's source.
 The majority of greenhouse gas emissions for each year comes from electricity, which is used to power pumps and aerators - essential equipment for wastewater treatment.

-In 2023, a decrease in greenhouse gas emissions of 18% was noted in comparison to the 2015 baseline year.
-This primarily stemmed from changes in the sources of energy used to supply the Puget Sound Energy electricity grid in 2021.
-Additionally, LOTT has endeavored to reduce its energy consumption and greenhouse gas emissions since 2009 and continues to do so, most recently with a new Biological Process Improvement (BPI) project, which is predicted to further decrease energy consumption.
+Beginning in 2021, a decrease in greenhouse gas emissions of nearly 15% was noted in comparison to the 2015 baseline year.
+This stemmed from changes in the sources of energy used to supply the Puget Sound Energy electricity grid.
+Additionally, LOTT has endeavored to reduce its energy consumption and greenhouse gas emissions since 2009 and continues to do so, most recently with a new Biological Process Improvement (BPI) project, which is predicted to further decrease energy consumption by 22%.
 The BPI project was fully commissioned in March 2023.
-Decreases related to the BPI project are partially reflected in the 2023 emissions inventory.
-The inventory for 2024 is anticipated to better represent the effect of the BPI project because the project will have been in operation for that entire year.
+It is anticipated that decreases related to the BPI project should be seen in the 2023 and 2024 emissions inventories.